 The lessons that Chretien was taught by her father early still run through her mind each and every time she steps up to the plate or makes a play out in the field.
 The true grit and determination that fans witnessed as Jonathan dominated the diamond resemble the play that you see in Madison when she faces adversity on and off the field.

 “Madison is stronger than anyone that I have ever met in my life,” said Carter.
-You would never know that she sent through something like this by the way she proceeds in life every day.
-I wish I had multiple Madison Chretien’s on my team just because she is so strong and works hard every single day with no excuses.”
+You would never know that she went through something like this by the way she proceeds in life every day.
+I wish I had multiple Madison Chretien on my team just because she is so strong and works hard every single day with no excuses.”

 “I think about that day all of the time and every day that I come out for a practice or a game,” said Chretien.
-“Those words exchanged with him are something that I will cherish forever, especially for softball, because that is one of the last special memories that I have with him when it comes to the sport.
+“Those words exchanged with him are something that I will cherish forever, especially for softball, because that is one of the last special memories I have with him regarding the sport.
 I just feel like that moment is what gets me through my bad days.”

-Jonathan instilled in his children, especially his only daughter, that you can never give up despite what curveball life throws your way.
+Jonathan instilled in his children, especially his only daughter, that you can never give up despite what curveball life throws.
 The long conversations about putting in the work and always doing your best while being your best continue to flow through Chretien’s mind.
-Her father’s words can still be heard as she now takes his teachings and passes down his wisdom to those that Madison comes in contact with.
+Her father’s words can still be heard as she now takes his teachings and passes down his wisdom to those that Madison comes in contact.

 The Lady Buccaneers have enjoyed a company of monumental victories so far in the 2022 season as Chretien continues to play an integral part in her team’s bid for a consecutive state championship.
 And through it all, the team has an angel in the outfield looking on.

 A sign hung in memory of Jonathan displayed on the outfield wall reminds each player and coach in every at-bat and on each pitch in the field that anything is possible.